What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of recreation workers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of recreation workers is projected to grow 10 percent from 2019 to 2029, much faster than the average for all occupations.

 As more emphasis is placed on the importance of lifelong well-being, more recreation workers will be needed to work with children and adults in a variety of settings.